Tonks89/RoboND-Kinematics-Project/writeup.md

 * In 2/10 occasions the desired end-effector pose at the dropping site was not reached.
 I still need to determine the cause of this.
 I noticed that in both occasions the code for checking large angular displacements was executed, so I'll try to determine if the error happens here or somewhere else.

 Other improvements I would like to make:
-* Optimize the code to make it faster
+* Optimize the code to make it faster.
 * Compute the various IKM solutions for each end-effector position and select the best one (to stay within the robot's reachable workspace, avoid singularities etc.)
 * I noticed that when the robot needs to move from point A to B (once the IKM solver has finished its computations), the motion is slow and not fluid.
-I think this could be either due to the fact that more points are needed along the trajectory or to the fact that my virtual machine has low graphics performance as pointed out by the following message: "No 3D support available from the host, hardware graphics acceleration is not available".
+I think this could be either due to the fact that more points are needed along the trajectory and/or to the fact that my virtual machine has low graphics performance as pointed out by the following message: "No 3D support available from the host, hardware graphics acceleration is not available".